alunacjones/LSL.HttpMessageHandlers.Capturing.Dumps/docs/Default Overrides/01-overview.md

 ## The `defaultDumpHandlerConfigurator` parameter

-This action will configure the `DefaultDumpHandler`'s options which allows for configuration of output folders and file formats.
+This action will configure the `DefaultDumpHandler`'s options which allows for configuration of output folders and file name providers.